Newsom’s Jealously of DeSantis Continues to Show

 California and Florida are two different states.
 One, residents can live their lives freely without an authoritarian leader dictating what people can and cannot do.
-Other residents fear for their lives as homeless and crime dangerously take over the state.
+The other, residents fear for their lives as homeless and crime dangerously take over the state.

 The main difference?
 Florida has a superstar governor, and California’s governor spends all day thinking of ways to bring the sunshine state down.